findmussa/NN_pytorch/README.md

 # Neural Network with PyTorch

-A clean, professional template for regression tasks using feedforward neural networks in PyTorch.
+A clean template for regression tasks using feedforward neural networks in PyTorch.
 Includes training, evaluation, and hyperparameter optimisation with Optuna.

 ## Project Structure